gerryw1389/gerryw1389.github.io/_posts/2017-07-23-install-radicale-caldav-server.md

    # Save and exit - Now Radicale requires a password!
    ```

-5. Now you can run Radicale by just typing &#8220;radicale&#8221;.
+5. Now you can run Radicale by just typing `radicale`.
 The website has a way to set it up as a service using systemd, but I couldn't get it to work because I'm a newb with linux.
-Instead, I just set it as a startup application using MATE's Startup Applications as &#8220;/usr/bin/radicale&#8221;.
+Instead, I just set it as a startup application using MATE's Startup Applications as `/usr/bin/radicale`.
 Only downside is I will have to login after each reboot.
 I'm sure I will create a cron for this later o_O

 6. Next step is to import your google calendar.
 Download it via the web and then edit it with Notepad++.
 We need to remove the UID's that Google uses or Radicale won't import properly.
 This is the error you will get: `Muliple VEVENT components with different UIDs in object: "p64bb8045e8sdfskv90ean9gesi6vggoogle.com", "o1vl26smvm4vdfs7oed9h155kb598google.com"` or something to that effect.